aruncs31s/PowerBeam_M5_Signal_Strength_monitor/README.md

 serial
 ```

-also i have used interrupt to handle rain counting so
+also i have used interrupt to handle rain counting so this following code should be uploaded to Arduino or any other micro controller or SOC Boards like raspberry pi , i did not use the Raspberry pi because it does not have a software interrupt on the `2 B` model

 ```c
 volatile int event_counter = 0;